-You can’t go on the beach unless you take a tour with kayaks.
-There isn’t one from Lagos, but there’s one from Portimão and this the one we booked.
-Portimão is easy to reach from Lagos with a bus or a train.Book Benagil Cave Kayak Tour
+You can’t go to the beach that’s inside the Benagil Cave unless you take a tour with kayaks.
+There isn’t one from Lagos, but there’s one from Portimão and this is the one we booked.
+Portimão is easy to reach from Lagos by bus or train.Book Benagil Cave Kayak Tour

 Lagos is also called a party destination.
 To be honest, I didn’t explore this side of Lagos much, even though I visited without my kid.
 But I’d still like to mention this point so that you don’t miss out on this.

 The old town of Lagos has plenty of bars and pubs, so if you visit in the evening, you are sure to hear loud music and follow it.

 Some notable bars and pubs are Zanzibar Lagos (highly recommended by a local), Beer & Co, Peppers, and Aficionado.

 9) Kayaking, SUP, or Scuba Diving in Lagos